 Eternity Splinters are collectible pieces that drop in-game randomly from defeating enemies.
 Players can use the eternity splinters to buy heroes, ultimate upgrades, team-up heroes and other items for free.

-Odin Marks is special currency that drop from odin bounty boxes or completing daily tasks.
+Odin Marks is a special currency that drops from Odin bounty boxes or completing daily tasks.
 They can be used to purchase a legendary item or bless (additional boosts) an owned artifact.

-Usually collected be defeating terminal and one shot bosses.
-These collectibles can be used to puchase various rare and important items like crafting recipes, mk 1 cards and prestige potions.
+Usually collected be defeating terminal and one-shot bosses.
+These collectibles can be used to purchase various rare and important items like crafting recipes, mk 1 cards and prestige potions.

-Cosmic Worldstones are currency that tend to drop during special events.
+Cosmic Worldstones are currencies that tend to drop during special events.
 Players can exchange these with the cosmic hero Moon Dragon for mysterious and rare items.

 A.R.M.O.R.
 Research Drives

 Currency dropped during special events.
 Players can exchange these drives to the A.R.M.O.R operative for special rewards.

 Currency dropped during the Omega special event.
 They can be exchanged to Agent Dugan for special gear and rewards.

 Are used to acquire gear and recipes more for players who are playing the end game content.
 Hero's commendation can typically be found in raids, daily quests or one-shot story terminals.
 Players can acquire up to 250 hero's commendations each week.